-The bathroom environment in most homes is small making it particularly difficult for larger people to access and use standard features e.g. bath or lavatory.
+The bathroom environment in the average home can be small, making it particularly difficult for larger people to access and use standard features such as the bath or toilet.
 This situation is made more difficult and restricting if additional equipment and/or carer(s) are required to assist.
-Potentially more space can be created by: -
+Potentially, more space can be created by:

-Ensure you contact a structural engineer to discuss options before proceeding with any work to your home.
+Ensure you contact an occupational therapist or structural engineer to discuss options before proceeding with any work to your home.

 A heavy duty perching stool can be used to rest on whilst washing at the wash basin.
 Armrests on the stool provide some sideways security and a handhold to push on when standing up.

-Whilst showering provides a more satisfactory alternative to bathing, the needs of other household members should be considered, the usual option is to replace the bath with a shower, or convert the bathroom into a wet room.
+Whilst showering provides a more satisfactory alternative to bathing, the needs of other household members should also be considered.

-Half doors across the front of a shower cubicle or to section off a shower area will be less restricting than a completely enclosed shower, reduce water spillage out of the area and can help to keep the carer dry.
+Half height doors across the front of a shower cubicle or to section off a shower area will be less restricting than a completely enclosed shower, and can help reduce water spillage out of the area and keep the carer dry.

-Professional advice from a structural engineer must be sought before adaptations to the property are made and considerations are:
+Professional advice from a structural engineer must be sought before adaptations to the property are made.
+Considerations include:

 Whilst the safe working load of the toilet is important to consider, just as important is the way in which this is to be mounted - a wall mounted toilet will generally have a lower weight limit.
 Seek professional advice to identify the safe working limit if considering this type of option.

 A standard sized toilet seat is often inadequate and causes pinching.
-Toilets are available for the larger person: providing a wider deeper seat and higher weight limit.
+Toilets are available for the larger person that provide a wider, deeper seat and higher weight limit.
 For certain designs the size of the aperture remains similar to a standard toilet (so it can safely be used by children).

 A standard toilet can be adapted in a variety of ways to make it more comfortable and to provide better support, although space around the toilet can limit any adaptation.